osin-vladimir/udacity-data-engineer/1-data-modeling-with-postgres/readme.md

     └── test.ipynb               # notebook that testing query results of etl.ipynb

 To represent results you should run scripts in the following order:
-1. Create posgres tables using:
+1. Create postgres tables using:
     ```
     python create_tables.py
     ```